allermat/audiovisual_speech_MEG/README.md

 	setenv MESA_GL_VERSION_OVERRIDE 3.3
 	setenv PYTHONPATH `pwd`
 	```
+2. Update the project_dir variable in audiovisual_speech_MEG/code/analysis/megcoherence_utils.py to the project folder path on your system.
-2. To reproduce the source-space MEG results run the  audiovisual_speech_MEG/results/megcoherence_anatomical_roi_analysis.ipynb notebook in jupyter notebook.
+3. To reproduce the source-space MEG results run the  audiovisual_speech_MEG/results/megcoherence_anatomical_roi_analysis.ipynb notebook in jupyter notebook.
-3. Source analysis pipeline can be found at audiovisual_speech_MEG/code/analysis/megcoherence_source_analysis_pipeline.txt.
+4. Source analysis pipeline can be found at audiovisual_speech_MEG/code/analysis/megcoherence_source_analysis_pipeline.txt.
 To reproduce source coherence maps run the corresponding line of code from the text file in an Ipython console.

 ## Dependencies (MATLAB)
 - [barwitherr](https://uk.mathworks.com/matlabcentral/fileexchange?q=barwitherr)